marianodparisi/web-cdf/README.md

-# web-cdf
+# CDF Website
 Static website for Corazón de Fuego church.
-Project with love and only one purpose
+Project with love and one purpose Only